Mutual Funds: Asset Allocation, Retirement Planning, Choosing a Broker & Further Reading

 Okay, so now you know what kinds of funds you would like to invest in, but you've got to decide how much to invest in each type!
 This decision will be based on factors including your financial goals and the timeline that you have in mind for meeting them, as well as your overall tolerance for risk.
 With greater risk comes the potential for greater rewards- as the saying goes- but as every mutual fund prospectus is required to tell you: Past performance is no guarantee for future results.
 For example, even though the stock market has historically averaged a return rate of about ten percent per year,1 there is no guarantee that it will continue to do so...
 After all, a meteor could come hurtling through the earth's atmosphere and crash into the New York Stock Exchange before Bruce Willis and Ben Affleck can formulate an appropriate response!
 (However, if this happens, your mutual fund portfolio will likely be the least of your problems.)

-As touched on in Section II, one way to protect yourself from wild market fluctuations is to adequately diversify your stock portfolio.
+As touched on in Different Varieties of Mutual Funds, one way to protect yourself from wild market fluctuations is to adequately diversify your stock portfolio.
 Additionally, another method of diversification employed by investors is to spread out investment dollars over inversely related market sectors.
 That way, if one sector should take a nosedive in value, the losses will be offset by another on the rise.
 The stock and bond markets have a tendency to move in such a fashion, and as a result many investors offset their stock holdings with bond holdings, and vice versa, in an attempt to hedge their bets.